TOAST-DOCS/E-mail/en/console-guide.md

 <span id='personal-information-assignor'></span>
 ## Guide for Notice of Personal Information Assignor

-When the Customer uses TOAST > Email Service, assignment of personal information between the Customer and the Company arises, and the assignee, the Customer, is obliged to disclose the status (assignor and content of business) of his assignment of personal information to the Company, through the personal information handling policy, in accordance with Act on Promotion of Information and Communications Network Utilization and Information Protection.
-Accordingly, the Company may provide guidelines as below for the Customer, to abide by relevant regulations in the use of TOAST Email Service and not to be adversely affected for not disclosing his assignment status:
+When the Customer uses NHN Cloud > Email Service, assignment of personal information between the Customer and the Company arises, and the assignee, the Customer, is obliged to disclose the status (assignor and content of business) of his assignment of personal information to the Company, through the personal information handling policy, in accordance with Act on Promotion of Information and Communications Network Utilization and Information Protection.
+Accordingly, the Company may provide guidelines as below for the Customer, to abide by relevant regulations in the use of NHN Cloud Email Service and not to be adversely affected for not disclosing his assignment status:

 (Example)

-[Notice of Personal Information Assignor] To use TOAST Email Service, make sure the following is displayed for 'Personal Information Handling Policy' > Assignment Status of the Customer.
+[Notice of Personal Information Assignor] To use NHN Cloud Email Service, make sure the following is displayed for 'Personal Information Handling Policy' > Assignment Status of the Customer.

 Assignor: NHN
 Content of Business: Send emails in lieu of customers